VishalM8085/Chat_test/README.md

 ## Getting Started 🚀

-To get started with the Culinary Haven App, you have two options:
+To get started with the ChatFlowAI App, you have two options:

 1. **Download from the Amazon Appstore:**
    - [Download from Amazon Appstore](https://www.amazon.com/gp/product/B0D7M91WND)